 The Fairbanks Program in Nursing Ethics is a novel, collaborative program that focuses on supporting ethical practice of nurses.
 The program coordinates service, education, and research efforts to support ethical nursing practice across the clinical and educational realms of Indiana University Health.
 This program demonstrates the commitment of Indiana University Health and the Fairbanks Center for Medical Ethics to nurses, and it provides a clear vision for the critical role they play in the ethical care of patients.
-Under the leadership of Dr. Lucia Wocial, the Fairbanks Program for Nursing Ethics provides staff education, consultation support, and research to improve the capacity of nurses to manage the ethical challenges inherent in the care of patients in a modern, technology-driven health care system.
+The Fairbanks Program for Nursing Ethics provides staff education, consultation support, and research to improve the capacity of nurses to manage the ethical challenges inherent in the care of patients in a modern, technology-driven health care system.

 If you are interested in becoming a UBEC Facilitator in your hospital setting click below to learn about training opportunities.Learn More